 Case Study / Exercise: Here's some data, walk me through how you would determine whether to sell this piece of equipment out of the fleet vs. repowering or performing a major overhaul to extend its life.

 What does good company culture look like to you?
 What did you do at your previous employer to help create that culture?

 What do you do to get better and improve your skills as fleet manager?
 How do you think about creating growth and career opportunities for your direct reports?

 If I asked your former supervisor what it is like to manage you, what would they say?
 If I asked your former direct reports what it is like to be managed by you, what would they say?

 Let's say you got the job and decided to accept our offer, what would you do in your first 90 days on the job?

-Like almost all jobs, the salary range for heavy equipment fleet managers varies widely by location as well as years of experience.
-Based on recent data for the United States, one can typically expect to earn a combined base plus bonus of approximately $78,291 to $110,949 (25th to 75th percentile).
+Like almost all jobs in corporate world, the salary range for heavy equipment fleet managers varies widely by location as well as years of experience.
+Based on recent data for the United States, one can say best fleet managers can typically expect to earn a combined base plus bonus of approximately $78,291 to $110,949 (25th to 75th percentile).

 10th percentile salary (base + bonus): $65,957